Brickstone Chorale Working Towards More Prominent Voice

 The Brickstone Chorale is now entering their fourth year and weekly rehearsals at the Spina home have become more and more challenging.
 As they gain greater confidence and move towards newer, bolder objectives—they hope to someday perform at the bi-annual Greater Rochester Choral Consortium concert and there is even talk of recording a CD—even the slightest beat, breath, or phrase is up for scrutiny.
 According to Ruth, Chuck is moving the group to be more confident singing a cappella.
 While Chuck enjoys what he calls “the nuts and bolts” of shaping the group and moving singers down a common path, his greatest enjoyment comes from seeing it all come together during a performance.
 “The goal is to make music.
 The reward is when that happens.”

-To learn more about the Brickstone Chorale and other great aspects of the St. John’s experience, read our most recent issue of St. John’s Living.
+To learn more about the Brickstone Chorale and other great aspects of the St. John’s experience, read the Spring 2017 issue of St. John’s Living.